tensorflow/tfjs-models/body-pix/README.md

   The input image to feed through the network.
 * **flipHorizontal** - Defaults to false.
 If the pixels should be flipped/mirrored  horizontally.
 This should be set to true for videos where the video is by default flipped horizontally (i.e. a webcam), and you want the poses to be returned in the proper orientation.
 * **outputStride** - the desired stride for the outputs when feeding the image through the model.
 Must be 32, 16, 8.
 Defaults to 16.
 The higher the number, the faster the performance but slower the accuracy, and visa versa.
-* **segmetationTreshold** - Must be between 0 and 1.
+* **segmentationTreshold** - Must be between 0 and 1.
 For each pixel, the model estimates a score between 0 and 1 that indicates how confident it is that part of a person is displayed in that pixel.
 This *segmentationThreshold* is used to convert these values to binary 0 or 1s by determining the minimum value a pixel's score must have to be considered part of a person.
 In essence, a higher value will create a tighter crop around a person but may result in some pixels being that are part of a person being excluded from the returned segmentation mask.